Mazbrew/Entertainment/README.md

 CW2 group assignment

 ## Done so far
+- Index page
+    - link to actor page
+    -

 - Actor
+    - link to index
     - displaing the table
     - searching
     - some fancy css stuff